 Alaska's Commission on Judicial Conduct oversees the conduct of justices of the Alaska Supreme Court, judges of the state court of appeals, state superior court judges, and state district court judges.
-The commission may not handle complaints against magistrates, masters, attorneys, or federal judicial officers.
+The commission may not handle complaints against magistrates, administrative law judges, masters, attorneys, or federal judicial officers.